-If you’re a do it yourselfer or a homeowner looking eliminate the hassle of a tile shower you may be looking at grout free shower wall panels.
+If you’re a do it yourselfer, or a homeowner or rental property owner looking eliminate the hassle of a tile shower you may be looking at grout free shower wall panels.
 Like many things these days the choices can be varied and complex.
 How do you figure out which is best for you?
 Here are some options which may be on your list:

-- Thin (usually 1/8″ or thinner) and inexpensive shower panels made of MDF (medium-density fiberboard) or fiberglass.
+- Thin (usually 1/8″ or thinner) and inexpensive shower panels made of MDF (medium-density fiberboard) or fiberglass or acrylic wall panels.

-The question becomes does thicker and more expensive panels automatically make the best choice?
+The question becomes do thicker and more expensive panels automatically make the best choice?
 In my opinion, the short answer is no. In the article below let’s explore 5 factors – which along with material thickness – can help you make your best choice.
 While it’s not bad to have thicker panels, there should be more ‘features’ you’ll want to dig into to choose the best choice for you.

-Factor #1 – Color consistency – Color consistency is an area where thickness can be a determining factor in the right choice of a shower panel.
+Color consistency is an area where thickness can be a determining factor in the right choice of a shower panel.
 Some materials, like the 3/8” thick stone solid surface panels have consistent color throughout so worries about scratching are greatly reduced.
 The solid surface panels will be better than it’s closely related ‘cousin’ – the cultured stone wall panels.

 On the other hand options like the faux stone panels (which have a unique digitally embossed front face) could be problematic if a deep gouge was put into the panel since the color/pattern are only on the top surface (note – the principal place where this concern might be warranted would be in rental or student housing where the care for the shower might be at its lowest).

 Factor #2 – Is cutting, drilling and working with wall panels simpler if the panels are thinner – or better if they’re thicker?